RafalBuchner/ufoConsistency-tool/README.md

 `python UFO-Consistency-tool.py -v`

+To see availble commands run:

+`python UFO-Consistency-tool.py -h`

 ### Test one file:

 If you want to test one UFO file, then you can pass it as an argument to the script: